jfeldbrugge/Geometric-Algebra/index.md

 \end{align}$$

 #### Generalized derivatives
-Of course, there is no reason why we would need to restrict our self to the two-dimensional case nor to scalar-, vector-, and complex-valued functions.
+Of course, there is no reason why we would need to restrict ourselves to the two-dimensional case nor to scalar-, vector-, and complex-valued functions.
 Instead, it is natural to consider multi-vector valued functions $\mathbb{R}^n \to \mathbb{G}^n$ or more generally functions mapping the geometric algebra $\mathbb{G}^n$ to itself.

 For these functions, we define the directional derivative with the limit